MayLab-UConn/BUMPy/README.md

 #			memcurv

-This program is  used to generate coordinate files for use in molecular dynamics (MD) simulations of curved lipid bilayers, or just visualization

-Please read and cite
+This program is  used to generate coordinate files for use in molecular dynamics (MD) simulations of curved lipid bilayers Please read and cite
 REFERENCE